 How do I provide my PEP status to Selfwealth?

-If you believe that you are a 'Politically Exposed Person' and select 'Yes' when prompted for your PEP status, you may be required to complete additional verification steps before your account is approved.
+- If you select Yes, you may be asked to complete additional verification steps before your account is approved.

 Why does Selfwealth require me to disclose my PEP status?

-Due to the sensitive nature of many roles performed by Politically Exposed Persons, our AML/CTF act obligations require us to record the PEP status of clients during the application process.
-Any information you provide relating to your PEP status is considered sensitive information and is handled in accordance with the Privacy Act (1988) and the Australian Privacy Principles.
+Your privacy is protected: Any information you provide relating to your PEP status is treated as sensitive information and handled in accordance with the Privacy Act (1988) and the Australian Privacy Principles.